Psi Sigma Phi

 Psi Sigma Phi Multicultural Fraternity, Inc. (ΨΣΦ) was founded December 12, 1990, at Montclair State University and New Jersey City University.
-The Eighteen Founding Fathers believed that multiculturalism is not indicative of the physical composition of an organization on a chapter or national level; it is viewed as a state of mind––a philosophy that embraces any and all aspects of cultural identity with unconditional respect and equality.
+The Eighteen Founding Fathers believed that multiculturalism is not indicative of the physical composition of an organization on a chapter or national level; it is viewed as a state of mind––a philosophy that embraces any aspects of cultural identity with unconditional respect and equality.
+It is a National Multicultural Greek Council member.

-About Psi Sigma Phi
+History

 Psi Sigma Phi Multicultural Fraternity Inc. was co-founded on December 12, 1990, at Montclair State University and New Jersey City University (at the time Jersey City State College) as a service-oriented, multicultural fraternity.

-At the time of its founding, male college students could join only mainstream fraternities or fraternities that were predominantly Latin-American, African-American, or Asian-American.
+At the time of its founding, male college students in New Jersey could join only mainstream fraternities or fraternities that were predominantly Latin-American, African-American, or Asian-American.
 Psi Sigma Phi's founders created the fraternity to emphasize the importance of multiculturalism in the lives of college students.

+The founding fathers of Psi Sigma Phi were:

 Psi Sigma Phi's fraternal goal is to establish a unique bond among men of different cultures.
-This goal is to be accomplished through hard work, sacrifice and courage from all of its brothers - brothers who together strive to break social fears and ignorance.
+This goal is accomplished through hard work, sacrifice, and courage from all of its brothers, who strive to break social fears and ignorance.

+The fraternity is a member of the National Multicultural Greek Council.

+Symbols

+The fraternity's colors are black, silver, and white.
+Its symbol is the Almighty Knight.
+Its motto is "Multicultural by birth not by choice".
+Its pillars are: "Our Sword is Education, Our Shield is Brotherhood, Our Armor is Multiculturalism, Our Steed is Service."